ardaberrun/ardaberrun/README.md

 **Talking about Personal Stuffs:**
 - 👀 I'm looking for internship opportunities.
-- 🔭 I’m currently working on mern stack blog project.
+- 🔭 I’m currently working on e-commerce project.
 - 🌱 I'm currently learning to be patient.
-- ⚡ Fun fact: I like to play accordion and reading about everything -*especially psychology*-.
+- ⚡ Fun fact: I like to play accordion and reading about everything.

 <br />